sh3hz/iia-internship-tasks/Understanding Web Development/Web_hosting.md

  A service that allows individuals and organizations to make their website accessible via the World Wide Web.

- ### Web hosts
+ ### Web hosts / Hosting services
- 	Companies that provide space on a server owned or leased for use by clients.
+ 	- Companies that provide space on a server owned or leased for use by clients.
+ 	- Provides Physical disk space and bandwidth

  ## Types of hosting
  	- Shared web hosting service